insulin aspart, recombinant (Subcutaneous route)Pronunciation

 - NovoLOG FlexPen

 Uses For insulin aspart, recombinant

 Insulin aspart is a fast-acting type of insulin.
 Insulin is one of many hormones that help the body turn the food we eat into energy.
 This is done by using the glucose (sugar) in the blood as quick energy.
 Also, insulin helps us store energy that we can use later.
-When you have diabetes mellitus (sugar diabetes), your body cannot make enough or does not use insulin properly.
+When you have diabetes mellitus, your body cannot make enough or does not use insulin properly.
 So, you must take additional insulin to regulate your blood sugar and keep your body healthy.
 This is very important as too much sugar in your blood can be harmful to your health.
 Since insulin aspart acts faster than regular human insulin, you normally should use insulin aspart with a longer-acting insulin.

 insulin aspart, recombinant is available only with your doctor's prescription.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For insulin aspart, recombinant, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to insulin aspart, recombinant or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.